M-ASCEND Undergraduate Summer Internship

 Program Description

-The M-ASCEND Summer Undergraduate Research Internship has closed for summer 2025.
+The M-ASCEND Summer Undergraduate Research Internship application is closed for summer 2026!

 - Program dates typically run from June to August